Walla-42/startup/notes.md

 ## Git
 Instruction 1 talked about how to use Github.
 I already use github frequently and have no additional notes to put here for this section.
 I did learn that you can add a [!Note] in a markdown file, which is useful for keeping my documentation clean for the user.

+## Github Markdown
+### Below is some useful github styling for gitub

+> [!NOTE]
+> Useful information that users should know, even when skimming content.

+> [!TIP]
+> Helpful advice for doing things better or more easily.

+> [!IMPORTANT]
+> Key information users need to know to achieve their goal.

+> [!WARNING]
+> Urgent info that needs immediate user attention to avoid problems.

+> [!CAUTION]
+> Advises about risks or negative outcomes of certain actions.

 ## The Internet
 The internet is what connects independent networks and computing devices together.